-An Important Part of our Mission: The Patient and Liaison Services (PALS) Program
+An Important Part of our Mission: The PanCAN Patient Services

-Providing patients, families and health professionals with free, personalized information and resources, as well as explanations of diagnosis and treatment options including clinical trials, through the Patient and Liaison Services, or PALS, program has been an important part of the Pancreatic Cancer Action Network’s mission since 2002.
-Therefore, we are pleased to report that more than 50,000 individuals have now utilized the PALS program since its inception.
+Providing patients, families and health professionals with free, personalized information and resources, as well as explanations of diagnosis and treatment options including clinical trials, through the PanCAN Patient Services, or PanCAN Patient Services, program has been an important part of the Pancreatic Cancer Action Network’s mission since 2002.
+Therefore, we are pleased to report that more than 50,000 individuals have now utilized the PanCAN Patient Services program since its inception.

 In a tribute to all of those who will face the disease this year, we are sharing five inspirational and touching stories about and from inspirational pancreatic cancer survivors.
 The stories were submitted to us during National Pancreatic Cancer Awareness month in November of 2010 as part of our “Be a Hero in the Fight Against Pancreatic Cancer” initiative.